Flossing for Kids

 Take Them Shopping

-Allowing your child to choose their own toothbrush, dental floss, toothpaste, and dental flossing picks can help them to personalize the activity and make it more interesting.
+Allow your child to choose their own toothbrush, dental floss, toothpaste, and dental flossing picks.
+This can help them to personalize the activity and make it more interesting.
 After all, what kid wouldn’t want to floss with a princess dental floss pick or brush with a toothbrush that has a car on the front?